Response to Milton Rd and Histon Rd consultations

 Inner ring road

 The design of Mitcham’s Corner and the Victoria Rd-Histon Rd-Huntingdon Rd junction depends crucially on vehicle movements and traffic volumes, which in turn depends on what is done to promote free-flow for buses in the city centre.
-As background, this sets out the role we propose for the inner ring road:
+As background, this sets out the role we propose for the inner ring road (see our paper on Buses):

 - Route all city buses around the inner ring road rather than in and out of Drummer Street.
 This would provide convenient interchanges around the inner ring road between all bus services, and make them considerably more useful to city residents.